techkratos/spookystories/README.md

 - To end the story `!boo end`
 - To view all the current Channel's stories `!boo story list`

-## How we built it
+## How we built it (Tech Stack)
-1. Node.js with discord.js
+1. Node.js with discord.js for the Discord bot
-2. Cockroach DB
+2. Cockroach DB for storing all the stories and votes
 3. Google Cloud Platform
+  - Computer Engine for the Database
+  - Cloud Build
+  - Container Registry
+  - Cloud Run

 ## Challenges we ran into
 - Working with Cloud Run, Build and App Engine